 Hello and welcome to my website.
-My hope is that I can help you with your current issues in your life and my passion is to help people find their true selves.
+My hope is that I can help you with the current issues in your life and my passion is to help people find their true selves.

 Within my counselling practice, I offer a safe quiet environment for you to take time out of your lives to explore you and how you might be feeling.
-I offer a talking therapies service, where you can feel understood and unjudged.
+I offer a talking therapy service, where you can feel understood and unjudged.

 I work from Markham House on Broad St, Wokingham.
 The clinic has smart comfortable counselling rooms to help you feel as relaxed as possible.

 I have a wide range of experience working with couples, individuals, and young people.
 I draw on my own past experiences and learning theories to counselling to help understand and offer solutions to your problems.